Six Not-So-Complicated Ways to Get to Know Your Audience

 The end (or is it?)

 There are endless ways to get to know your audience.
-Whether you talk with them, analyze engagement data, conduct surveys and tests, or simply embrace curiosity, you must be in constant pursuit of audience truths and challenge your assumptions so you can give your audience the relevant, helpful, and memorable content that they need.
+Whether you talk with them, analyze engagement data, conduct surveys and tests, or simply embrace curiosity, you must be in constant pursuit of audience truths and challenge your assumptions so you can give your audience the relevant, helpful, and memorable content they need.

 At Acquia, we’re always looking to learn more from our customers.
 In fact, customer feedback informs much of our new and updated product functionality.
 We also provide our customers with visibility into our product roadmap so they can see what we’re working on and let us know their thoughts.
-After all, if it’s not helpful for our customers then why do it?
+After all, if it’s not helpful for our customers, then why do it?